Why Is My Magnolia Tree Leaves Turning Yellow?

 How to fix it:

-If the soil is too wet in the root zone, eliminate all possible causes of overwatering.
-For example, turn off and reset the automatic watering or stop watering too often manually.
-A well-established magnolia does not need watering.
+If the soil is too wet in the root zone, eliminate all possible overwatering causes.
+For example, turn off and reset the automatic watering or manually stop watering too often.

 If the reason for overwatering is poorly drained soil, repot the tree in a less moist area using well-drained soil.